victorqribeiro/dtf/README.md

 This experiment offers a diffent approach to a common problem when doing systemic review, and in this particular case, it worked better.
 This method could be used alongside with other methods to indentify and exclude duplicate files.

 The *dtf.py* script could be used as base to a more robust script that compares any files that could be compared visually.

+## Warning
+This was a quick code session I did as proof of concept.
+This script is not robust, it relies on system calls (which is bad) and don't even check if the name of the file is valid. e.g.: *papper from university.pdf* will not work, because of the white spaces.
+Be warned.